adam-dot-py/today-i-learned/non-tracked/record_of_achievement.md

 - [x] Revamped the Navitas Annual Student Survey 2023 to reflect the new NSS format in the UK, as well as built the entire data pipeline process from start to finish.
 - [x] Successfully trialed a Navitas Module Survey with 4 colleges, automating the survey and bringing data into Evidence and a singular dashboard for easy comparison and analysis of student experience across participating colleges.
 - [x] Created a monthly insight snapshot report which goes out to EGMs and other key stakeholders, showing key monthly intelligence and emerging risks.
+- [x] Took control of the Global Data Flows model for the Global Analytics Team, reverse engineering the scripts from R to Python, designing and building the engineering process into Evidence.

 ## Dashboards